DeyvidBG/Windows-8.1-Scientific-Calculator/README.md

 3. equation - stores the current equation / string
 4. counter - stores the step of the operation / integer
 5. history - stores all operations / dictionary key("equation") - value("result")
-6. digit - stores a flag that shows if the user continues to enter only digits that build a number / boolean
+6. number - stores a flag that shows if the user continues to enter only digits that build a number / boolean

 ## Signs